hashicorp/vault-client-go/docs/KubernetesRolesRequest.md

 NewKubernetesRolesRequestWithDefaults instantiates a new KubernetesRolesRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAllowedKubernetesNamespaceSelector

+`func (o *KubernetesRolesRequest) GetAllowedKubernetesNamespaceSelector() string`

+GetAllowedKubernetesNamespaceSelector returns the AllowedKubernetesNamespaceSelector field if non-nil, zero value otherwise.

+### GetAllowedKubernetesNamespaceSelectorOk

+`func (o *KubernetesRolesRequest) GetAllowedKubernetesNamespaceSelectorOk() (*string, bool)`

+GetAllowedKubernetesNamespaceSelectorOk returns a tuple with the AllowedKubernetesNamespaceSelector field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowedKubernetesNamespaceSelector

+`func (o *KubernetesRolesRequest) SetAllowedKubernetesNamespaceSelector(v string)`

+SetAllowedKubernetesNamespaceSelector sets AllowedKubernetesNamespaceSelector field to given value.

+### HasAllowedKubernetesNamespaceSelector

+`func (o *KubernetesRolesRequest) HasAllowedKubernetesNamespaceSelector() bool`

+HasAllowedKubernetesNamespaceSelector returns a boolean if a field has been set.

 ### GetAllowedKubernetesNamespaces